At a glance

 Type 3 and type 4 rosacea

 Rosacea usually develops in people over the age of 30.
 About 2 to 5% of all adults in Germany are affected.
 It is more common in women and light-skinned people.
-But a lot of people don’t know that their persistent facial redness is caused by a skin condition.

-Most people have type 1 (vascular) rosacea.
 The skin may change over time, and other symptoms might appear.
 But they often stay the same for a long time.

 If rosacea affects the eyes, it can cause them to water, turn red and itch.
 They may become more sensitive to light, too.
 If the sebaceous glands in the eyelids become blocked, the eyes may be dry.
 Other parts of the eye may become inflamed as well, including the edge of the eyelid, the cornea, and the conjunctiva (the membranes lining the visible part of the eyeball and the inner surface of the eyelids).
 This can be painful.
 It sometimes feels like you have something in your eye.